phuonglh/ai.vitk.ner/README.md

 This tool implements a conditional Markov model (CMM), a common probabilistic model for sequence labelling.
 In essence, CMM is a discriminative model which models the conditional probability distribution `P(tag sequence|word sequence)`.
 This probability is decomposed into a chain of local probability distributions `P(tag|word)` by using the Markov property.
 Each local probability distribution is a log-linear model (also called a maximum entropy model).

-Actually, the implemented approaches combines both a forward sequence model and a backward sequence model and token regular expressions to achieve the first-rank result of the VLSP 2016 NER shared task, organized by the Vietnamese Speech and Language Processing Society.
-On the standard test set, its F1 score is about 88.5%.
+Actually, the implemented approaches combines both a forward sequence model and a backward sequence model and token regular expressions to achieve the first-rank result of the [VLSP 2016 NER shared task](http://vlsp.org.vn/evaluation_campaign_NER), organized by the Vietnamese Speech and Language Processing Society.
+On the standard test set, its F1 score is about 88.8%.

 The detailed approach is described in the following paper: